-The System's financial statements are available at www.michigan.gov/mpsers-cafr.
+The System's financial statements are available at the ORS website at www.michigan.gov/orsschools.

-Benefits Provided
+Pension Benefits Provided

 Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit (DB) pension plan.
 Depending on the plan option selected, member retirement benefits are determined by final average compensation, years of service, and a pension factor ranging from 1.25% to 1.50%.
 DB members are eligible to receive a monthly benefit when they meet certain age and service requirements.
 The System also provides disability and survivor benefits to DB plan members.